Good documentation practice

-Good documentation practice (commonly abbreviated GDP, recommended to abbreviate as GDocP to distinguish from "good distribution practice" also abbreviated GDP) is a term in the pharmaceutical and medical device industries to describe standards by which documents are created and maintained.
-While some GDP / GDocP standards are codified by various competent authorities, others are not but are considered cGMP (with emphasis on the "c", or "current").
-Some competent authorities release or adopt guidelines, and they may include non-codified GDP / GDocP expectations.
+Good documentation practice (recommended to abbreviate as GDocP to distinguish from "good distribution practice" also abbreviated GDP) is a term in the pharmaceutical and medical device industries to describe standards by which documents are created and maintained.
+While some GDocP standards are codified by various competent authorities, others are not but are considered cGMP (with emphasis on the "c", or "current").
+Some competent authorities release or adopt guidelines, and they may include non-codified GDocP expectations.
 While not law, authorities will inspect against these guidelines and cGMP expectations in addition to the legal requirements and make comments or observations if departures are seen.

 In the past years, the application of GDocP is also expanding to cosmetic industry, excipient and ingredient manufacturers.